Ttool/TyBot/README.md

 TyBot
 =====

-PhP class for Travian Bot
+PhP class for A Travian Assistant.